 The Women in STEM 10-year roadmap was announced in the 2018 Federal Budget and its recommendations will inform the Australian Government’s Women in STEM National Strategy.
 Written submissions from individuals and organisations are invited and can be made until 8 October 2018.

 Consultation workshops will be held in each state and territory through September and October 2018.
-Find dates and venues for consultation workshops here.
 The Women in STEM Decadal Plan is being overseen by an Expert Working Group that provides independent advice.
 Read the discussion paper.

 © 2019 Australian Academy of Science